uPVC Spraying Cost

 uPVC Spraying Supply Costs

-With paint costing about £5 to £15 per litre, this could be all the supplies required for a total uPVC spray painting of a single window frame (using one can of paint).
+With paint costing about £5 to £15 per litre, the supply-only costs for spray painting a single uPVC window frame using one can of paint can be very reasonable.

 By comparison, spraying all the uPVC on a house will need a lot more paint, so the material cost goes up in line with the size of the job.

-Although, if you were to take uPVC spray painting as a DIY job, then you'd also require an initial outlay for equipment such as the spray gun and protective clothing.
+Of course, unless you already have everything you need for spray painting uPVC, to complete your DIY project you also require an initial outlay for equipment such as the spray gun and protective clothing.

 Find Tradespeople, compare up to 3 quotes!